MapsPeople/docs/collections/_api/v1/index.md

 #### Log in with MapsIndoors username/password

-To log in with your MapsIndoors login, you will need to send them with the `grant_type` set to `password`.
+To log in with your MapsIndoors login, send them with the `grant_type` set to `password`.

 Use the following key/value set: